Insular cortex: Interoceptive awareness

+Motivational control

+The insular cortex has also been implicated in motivational control.
+Evidence from animal studies suggests that insular activity is shaped by internal need states during learned cue-guided behavior; for example, responses to food-predictive cues in rodent insular cortex are enhanced during hunger and attenuated after satiation.
+In rodents, an anterior insula–brainstem pathway has been reported to regulate the vigor of reward-seeking behavior in a need-dependent manner, supporting a role for the insula in linking bodily state signals to motivated action.

 Motor control

 In motor control, it contributes to hand-and-eye motor movement, swallowing, gastric motility, and speech articulation.
 It has been identified as a "central command" centre that ensures that heart rate and blood pressure increase at the onset of exercise.
 Research upon conversation links it to the capacity for long and complex spoken sentences.
 It is also involved in motor learning and has been identified as playing a role in the motor recovery from stroke.

 Homeostasis

 It plays a role in a variety of homeostatic functions related to basic survival needs, such as taste, visceral sensation, and autonomic control.
 The insula controls autonomic functions through the regulation of the sympathetic and parasympathetic systems.
 It has a role in regulating the immune system.

 Self

 The insula has been identified as playing a role in the experience of bodily self-awareness, sense of agency, and sense of body ownership.

 Social emotions

 The anterior insula processes a person's sense of disgust both to smells and to the sight of contamination and mutilation — even when just imagining the experience.
 This associates with a mirror neuron-like link between external and internal experiences.

 In social experience, it is involved in the processing of norm violations, emotional processing, empathy, and orgasms.

 The insula is active during social decision making.
 Tiziana Quarto et al. measured emotional intelligence (EI) (the ability to identify, regulate, and process emotions of themselves and of others) of sixty-three healthy subjects.
 Using fMRI EI was measured in correlation with left insular activity.
 The subjects were shown various pictures of facial expressions and tasked with deciding to approach or avoid the person in the picture.
 The results of the social decision task yielded that individuals with high EI scores had left insular activation when processing fearful faces.
 Individuals with low EI scores had left insular activation when processing angry faces.